 According to iX Engineers no upgrades are required along existing road networks.
 Two accesses are proposed to each serve the eastern and western nodes.
-The western node will be access directly off Dolphin Drive as depicted on the preferred layout plan (between erven 6 & 7) and the western node will be access off Dolphin Drive next to Erf 1580 (between erven 13 & 31).
+The Western node will be access directly off Dolphin Drive via Lanner Avenue as depicted on the preferred layout plan #10 and the Eastern node will be access off Dolphin Drive.